graydon/ivy-notes/markdown/keywords.md

   - `let`: binds a local symbol in a [[proof]]
   - `local`: binds a [[logical variable]] in an [[action]]
   - `macro`: [[declaration]] of a [[macro action]]
-  - `match`: obsolete keyword from earlier IVy versions
+  - `match`: obsolete keyword from earlier Ivy versions
   - `maximizing`: qualifier for [[nondeterministic choice]]
   - `method`: synonym for `action` (declaring an [[action]])
   - `minimizing`: qualifier for [[nondeterministic choice]]
   - `mixin`: [[declaration]] of a [[mixin]]
   - `mixord`: [[declaration]] of a "mixin order relation"; undocumented
-  - `modifies`: solete keyword from earlier IVy versions
+  - `modifies`: solete keyword from earlier Ivy versions
   - `module`: [[declaration]] of a [[module]]
   - `named`: introduces a [[named existential]]
-  - `null`: obsolete keyword from earlier IVy versions
+  - `null`: obsolete keyword from earlier Ivy versions
   - `object`: [[declaration]] of a [[singleton object]]
   - `of`: indicates [[type]] of [[variant]]
   - `old`: allows referring to an [[old value]] in an [[action]]
   - `parameter`: [[declaration]] of a [[parameter]]
   - `params`: part of "pattern based updates", undocumented
   - `private`: marks declarations as "private" in [[isolate]] verification
-  - `progress`: obsolete keyword from earlier IVy versions
+  - `progress`: obsolete keyword from earlier Ivy versions
   - `proof`: optionally provides a [[proof]] following a [[property]] or [[theorem]]
   - `property`: [[declaration|declares]] a [[property]]
   - `relation`: [[declaration|declares]] a [[relation]]
-  - `rely`: obsolete keyword from earlier IVy versions
+  - `rely`: obsolete keyword from earlier Ivy versions
   - `require`: [[precondition]]
-  - `requires`: obsolete keyword from earlier IVy versions
+  - `requires`: obsolete keyword from earlier Ivy versions
   - `returns`: qualifier of an [[action]] indicating its return type
   - `scenario`: part of "scenario mixins", undocumented
   - `schema`: [[declaration]] of an [[axiom schema]]
-  - `set`: obsolete keyword from earlier IVy versions
+  - `set`: obsolete keyword from earlier Ivy versions
   - `showgoals`: [[tactic]] that prints current proof goals
   - `some`: selects a value with [[nondeterministic choice]]
   - `specification`: marks declarations as "specification" in [[isolate]] verification
   - `spoil`: undocumented [[tactic]]
-  - `state`: obsolete keyword from earlier IVy versions
+  - `state`: obsolete keyword from earlier Ivy versions
   - `struct`: provides a [[struct]] definition for a [[type]]
   - `tactic`: invokes an extended [[tactic]] in a [[proof]]
   - `temporal`: [[declaration]] of a [[temporal property]]